Tropicana Field: History

 After Tampa was awarded the Tampa Bay Buccaneers and Tampa Bay Rowdies in the 1970s, St. Petersburg decided it wanted a share of the professional sports scene in the Tampa Bay area.
 City officials decided early on that the city would attempt to attract Major League Baseball.
 Possible designs for a baseball park or multipurpose stadium were proposed as early as 1983.
 One such design, in the same location where Tropicana Field would ultimately be built, called for an open-air stadium with a circus tent-like covering.
 It took several design cues from open-air Kauffman Stadium in Kansas City, Missouri, including fountains beyond the outfield wall.

 Ultimately, city officials decided that a stadium with a fixed permanent dome was necessary for a prospective MLB team to be viable in the area, due to its hot, humid summers and frequent thunderstorms.
 Construction began in 1986 in the hope that it would lure an MLB team to the facility.
+Chuck Berry was the entertainment for the ground breaking ceremony.